cloudmesh-community/book/chapters/prg/python/scipy/scipy.md

     # comment out so that you can save the figure
     #plt.show()

 To save images into a PDF file for inclusion into LaTeX documents you can save the images as follows.
 Other formats such as png are also possible, but the quality is naturally not sufficient for inclusion in papers and documents.
-For that you certainly want to use PDF.
+For that, you certainly want to use PDF.
 The save of the figure has to occur before you use the `show()` command.
 See @fig:scipy-output_40_0

     plt.savefig("regression.pdf", bbox_inches='tight')